apachler/ddns-update-for-ispconfig/README.md

 ddns-update-for-ispconfig
 =========================

-This php script use ISPConfig 3 Remote API to update an ip in the DNS.
+This php script uses ISPConfig 3 Remote API to update an ip in the DNS.

 If files are placed in directory named dyn in your website:
 URL Call : https://example.com/dyn/?username=ispcruser&password=ruserpass&hostname=dyn.example.com&myip=ip